Prashanth2708/sdlc2-team-1/README.md

 # Multifunctional Electronic Calculator

-#### *The project aims to deliver a curated multifunctional calculator which can be very useful to an aspiring electrical and electronics engineer*
+#### *The project aims to deliver a curated multifunctional electronic calculator which can be very useful to an aspiring electrical and electronics engineer*

 # Folder Structure
 Folder             | Description